Conjugacy classes and centralisers in wreath products: Solving the conjugacy problem in wreath products

 which concludes the proof. \end{proof} There are several ways of finding a conjugating element.
 One could formulate this as a single backtrack problem seeking an element $t\in H$ which simultaneously conjugates $h$ to $g$ and maps $\mathcal{P}(w)$ to $\mathcal{P}(v)$.
 Alternatively, one could first find an element $t\in H$ with $h=g^t$, then compute $C_H(h)$ and check if $\mathcal{P}(v)^{t}$ is in the orbit of $\mathcal{P}(w)$ under $C_H(h)$.
 If not, $w$ and $v$ are not conjugate.
-Backtrack may also be helpful in this approach.
-For an exposition on partition backtrack see for example \cite{Leon}.
+Backtrack may also be helpful in the second approach.
+The implementation by the third author in \cite{Rober_Package} uses the second approach.
+For many search problems in permutation groups, partition backtrack is still the state of the art algorithm.
+For an exposition on the backtrack strategy frequently used, namely partition backtrack, see for example \cite{Leon}.

 The special case of $H=\symg$ is already described in \cite[Theorem 4.2.8]{Kerber}.
 We obtain the same result as a corollary to the above theorem. \begin{cor} Two elements $w,\, v \in S$ are conjugate in $S$ if and only if $\L(w)=\L(v)$ and $\vert \C(L,w) \vert = \vert \C(L,v)\vert $ for all $L\in \L(w)$. \end{cor} Applying the above theory, we give an example for conjugacy testing in wreath products. \begin{example} We use the notation from Example \ref{Example-Wreath-Product-Territory-Partition} and highlight wreath cycle decompositions by colouring points of $\Gamma$.
 We computed a wreath cycle decomposition of $w$ in Example \ref{Example-Wreath-Product-Wreath-Cycle-Decomp} and $\mathcal{P}(w)$ in Example \ref{Example-Wreath-Product-Territory-Partition} using the same colours.
 Consider the elements $w = (f,h),\, v = (e,g) \in S$: